rks101/eglinux/README.md

 $ dircolors --print-ls-colors
 ```
 Q. Why do you recommend `ls -lrt` over `ls`?
-A. This command can explain a lot over the course of time.
+A. This command can reveal a lot about recently modified files.
 Remember what we discussed about the Linux command.
 > Command has got a name, options, and arguments!
 We can get a list of the most recently modified files or directories without much effort.